Contact

 But the history of fiction provides us with a fantastic set of tools we can use to give our writers fast-track insights and techniques.

-Created by Louise, a Booker-listed author, our unique and fun course content will take you through these tools, helping you power through your writing with (relatively) pain-free plotting, saving you time and frustration as you dodge the rookie errors (over-writing and more) and deepen your understanding of how great storytelling works.
+Created by Louise Dean, a Booker Prize-listed author, our unique and fun course content will take you through these tools, helping you power through your writing with (relatively) pain-free plotting, saving you time and frustration as you dodge the rookie errors (over-writing and more) and deepen your understanding of how great storytelling works.

 Novels don’t use a 3-act structure.
 The novel is an immersive art form allowing the reader to assume the experience and outlook of the narrator in a particularly intimate relationship, one-to-one.
 Every novel is, in a sense, a moral journey for the main character.
 We will walk you through this simple but elegant story structure to deliver a satisfying ending.